 Can Cats Eat Grain?- What do the Veterinarians Recommend?

-The summary is that there is no single consensus amongst veterinarians as to whether grains are harmful to cats or not.
+In summary, there is no single consensus amongst veterinarians as to whether grains are harmful to cats or not.
 Some veterinarians fully support feeding cats with grains without having to take any necessary precautions.
 For instance, the Clinical Nutrition Center located at Tufts University clearly states that there is no verifiable evidence pointing to the fact that grains pose any harm to cats or dogs.

 3 Best Grain-Free Cat Foods- Quick Review (full review later)